Neymar to miss PSG-Inter clash

 But PSG's new signings Ander Herrera, Abdou Diallo and Pablo Sarabia could all play against Inter after being included in Thomas Tuchel's squad.

-After taking on the Serie A side, PSG plays Sydney FC ahead of the 3 August Trophee des Champions clash against Rennes in Shenzhen.
+After taking on the Serie A side, PSG play Sydney FC ahead of August 3's Trophee des Champions clash against Rennes in Shenzhen.